KwanLab/Autometa/docs/source/databases.rst

     See ``autometa-update-databases -h`` and ``autometa-config -h`` for full list of options.

-The previous command will download the following GTDB databases and format the `gtdb_proteins_aa_reps.tar.gz` to be used by Autometa:
+The previous command will download the following GTDB databases and format the `gtdb_proteins_aa_reps.tar.gz` to generate `gtdb.dmnd` to be used by Autometa:

 - Amino acid sequences of representative genome
     - `gtdb_proteins_aa_reps.tar.gz <https://data.gtdb.ecogenomic.org/releases/latest/genomic_files_reps/gtdb_proteins_aa_reps.tar.gz>`_